kwheelan/NCAR-Downscaling/readMe.txt

   *shellScripts* - The bash scripts to run on Casper to fit the models and make predictions.
 These shell scripts call the python scripts in the scripts folder and run them in parallel.

   *notebooks* - This contains some Jupyter notebooks with some animations/plots, including a notebook to read in and combine the probability and intensity datasets.
+This also contains a notebook to do linear predictions.

 ---------------------------------------------------------------